 By Maribeth Boelts

 If you're concerned that your child broke his or her foot, don't wait and worry.
 Instead, call Houston podiatrist Dr. Andrew Schneider.
 Right away!
-We have a digital x-ray which will allow us to look at your child's foot with minimal radiation exposure.
+We have a digital x-ray that will allow us to look at your child's foot with minimal radiation exposure.
 Let's make sure everything is okay before walking on it makes it worse.